NewPages Guide to Literary Magazines

 A literary and visual arts journal out of Florida Atlantic University.
 We encourage hybrid or non-traditional pieces that unsettle our assumptions of what is possible.

-Terrain.org publishes editorials, poetry, essays, fiction, hybrid forms, articles, videos, reviews, an interview, the ARTerrain gallery, and the UnSprawl case study on a rolling basis.
+Terrain.org publishes place-based editorials, poetry, essays, fiction, hybrid forms, articles, videos, reviews, interviews, the ARTerrain gallery, the Unsprawl case study, and critically-acclaimed series such as Letter to America on a rolling basis.

 THEMA is a journal of short stories, poetry, photography and art, each issue based on a unique theme.
 What do the themes mean?
 We don't know!
 You tell us.
 Let each theme roll around in your head and see what unique ideas emerge.
 One premise—many interpretations.